 DryFire: how it works

-With DryFire you use your own shotgun, not a toy gun or replica.
-There is no point practising with anything other than your own gun.
+With DryFire you practise with your own gun, not a toy gun or replica.

-*: actually DryFire isn't totally wire free - there is a short wire from the trigger switch to the Universal Gun Assembly (UGA) - but even this isn't required if you use DryFire in "seismic mode".
+*: actually DryFire isn't totally wire free - there is a short wire from the trigger switch to the Universal Gun Assembly (UGA) mounted under your lower barrel.